meadowdata/meadowrun/examples/meadowgrid.md

      [Install]
      WantedBy=multi-user.target
      ```
-   - Clients and job workers must be able to reach port 15319 on this host.
+   - Clients and agents must be able to reach port 15319 on this host.
-2. Configure one or more job workers.
+2. Configure one or more agents.
 These should ideally not run on the same machine as the coordinator.
-Each machine only needs one job worker service (a single job worker will launch many jobs depending on the resources of the machine).
-Similar to the coordinator, but schedule `meadowgrid_job_worker` to run instead.
+Each machine only needs one agent service (a single agent will launch many jobs depending on the resources of the machine).
+Similar to the coordinator, but schedule `meadowgrid_agent` to run instead.
 Example of how to install on Ubuntu (also will work on Windows)
    - Optionally, [install Docker](https://docs.docker.com/engine/install/ubuntu/) if you are planning on using containers to run your jobs/tasks.
    - Same instructions as above to install python3.9 and create a virtual environment with meadowdata installed
-   - Set up meadowgrid_job_worker as a systemd service by creating a file at `/etc/systemd/system/meadowgrid_coordinator.service` with the contents:
+   - Set up meadowgrid_agent as a systemd service by creating a file at `/etc/systemd/system/meadowgrid_agent.service` with the contents:
      ```
      [Unit]
-     Description="meadowgrid job worker"
+     Description="meadowgrid agent"
      After=network.target

      [Service]
      User=<USER>
      Group=<GROUP>
-     ExecStart=/home/<USER>/meadowgrid_env/bin/meadowgrid_job_worker --coordinator-host <COORDINATOR_HOST>
+     ExecStart=/home/<USER>/meadowgrid_env/bin/meadowgrid_agent --coordinator-host <COORDINATOR_HOST>
      Restart=always

      [Install]